Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 /Bluh/

-Slices of extra rare steak: blue rare steak on a wooden chopping board.
+Slices of extra rare steak: blue rare steak in French (bleu) on a wooden chopping board.

-Ask for your steak to be cooked “bleu” ( French for blue) in France, and you’ll get an extra blood rare steak, one step above steak sashimi.
+Ask for your steak to be cooked “bleu” (French for “blue”) in France, and you’ll get an extra-bloody-rare steak, one step above steak sashimi.

-Although there is a term for this level of doneness in English, it’s called “rare blue steak,” it’s not as common in the US or the UK as it is in France.
+Although there is a term for this level of doneness in English — it’s called “blue rare steak” — it’s not as common in the US or the UK as it is in France.

-Another way to describe rare blue steak is “à peine saisi” /Ah-pen-sayzi/, which roughly translates to “barely cooked.”
+Another way to describe a blue rare steak is “à peine saisi” /Ah-pen-sayzi/, which roughly translates to “barely cooked.”
 You can also use this term if you want your ahi tuna seared rare, but you would never ask for your ahi tuna cooked “bleu.”

 Bleu rare steak cooking time & core temperature:

-Times can vary by cook and by the thickness of the steak, but in general, a rare blue steak is seared for as little as 10 to 30 seconds on each side in a very hot skillet over high heat as long as the inside remains cool and essentially raw with a core temperature that does NOT get above 50°C, about 113F.
+Times can vary by cook and by the thickness of the steak, but in general, a blue rare steak is seared for as little as 10 to 30 seconds on each side in a scorching skillet over high heat, as long as the inside remains cool and essentially raw with a core temperature that does NOT get above 50°C, about 113F.

-Because ordering a blue rare steak doesn’t get a chance to cook long enough to melt the fatty marble of a steak, the meats used for this temperature are usually lean cuts of beef, not fatty ones.
+Because ordering a blue rare steak doesn’t give it enough time to melt the steak’s fatty marbling, the meats cooked at this temperature are usually lean cuts of beef, not fatty ones.

 Lean meat cuts lack fat and become tough and dry the longer it’s cooked.
 The more you cook meat, the more moisture is purged.
 Muscle fibres also contract, making the beef firmer as it cooks.

-In other words, people like to order rare blue steak, which needs to be low in fat, because it stays tender and retains more of its moister and flavour.
+In other words, people like to order blue rare steak because it stays tender and retains more moisture and flavour.

 Is it safe to eat extra rare blue steak?

 Some countries don’t recommend eating rare or raw meat because it may contain pathogens.
-But most of the pathogens or parasites don’t penetrate dense beef.
+But most pathogens and parasites don’t penetrate dense beef.
 So once the outside is cooked, a very rare steak should be perfectly safe to eat.

 Use your best judgment.

-Another aspect of eating pathogen-free meat, rare or raw, is to eat meat from beef that’s been mainly grass-fed.
+Another aspect of eating pathogen-free meat, rare or raw, is to choose beef that’s mainly grass-fed.
 Cows have evolved to digest the nutrients in the grass, but that’s not true for grain-fed cows.
 A mostly grass-fed cow that’s spent its life in pastures will have a healthier immune system and pose little threat to people who like eating rare or raw meat.

 French consumers consider meat with hormones unhealthy and possibly dangerous, which is one of the reasons giving hormones to animals for meat production is outlawed in France and the European Union.
 France does not import US meat that’s been fed hormones or growth antibiotics.